-Something we are excited about here at ProviderTrust is how our partners – both payers and providers – can utilize our new open API to monitor their employees, physician populations, and provider networks by offering direct access to exclusion data and primary source verifications in their software tools they use every day.
+Something we are excited about here at ProviderTrust is how our partners, both payers and providers, can utilize our open API to monitor their employees, physician populations, and provider networks by offering direct access to exclusion data and primary source verifications in the software tools they use every day.
 Our API connects organizations to ProviderTrust’s best-in-class enriched data and automated primary source verification platform, providing instant and verified results!

 Healthcare organizations using our API can now: